caido/documentation/src/reference/workflows/convert.md

 Convert Workflows require an End Node to function properly.
 :::

 6. Select the `MD5 Hash` Node by clicking on it to display its properties in the right-hand pane.
-Here, the Node's Name, `Alias` and input type (`Constant Value` or `Reference Value`) can be configured. _For this example creation, leave the default configuration as is._
+Here, the Node's Name, `Alias` and input type (`Constant Value` or `Reference Value`) can be configured (_for this example creation, leave the default configuration as is_).
 7. Supply test input to be converted by the Workflow.
 8. Click `Save and Run` - the conversion output will be displayed in the Output pane.